f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     "f5-system-diagnostics-ihealth:service-request-number": ""
     }

-In the output of tha API call the upload initiation is confirmed.
+In the output of the API call the upload initiation is confirmed.

 .. code-block:: json